myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 • 3G Cardio Elite Runner is a huge 366 pounds.
 Being the heaviest of all, it has a maximum user weight of 400 pounds.

-More weight capacity shows the treadmill’s robustness and durability.
+More weight and weight capacity show the treadmill’s robustness and durability.
 It enables large, weighty sprinters to use treadmills to achieve their workout and fitness goals.

 All three are heavy-duty treadmills, with 3G Cardio Elite Runner leading.